For training and technical assistance needs or questions, please email [email protected].

 Topics:

-• What options are available for respondents who would like a supporter but does not have someone who can fulfill this role?
+• What options are available for respondents who would like a supporter but do not have someone who can fulfill this role?

-Respondents may be able to identify an individual through family and peer organizations, homeless outreach agencies, and/or other community–based organizations to elect as their supporter.
-Please note, the supporter must be chosen and approved by the respondent regardless of relationship.
+Respondents may be able to identify a supporter through family advocacy and peer organizations, homeless outreach agencies, and/or other community-based organizations.
+Please note, the supporter must be chosen and approved by the respondent regardless of the relationship.
+See the Volunteer Supporter Toolkit for more information.

 Topics:

-• What resources are available to those submitting a petition (either for someone else or on their own behalf)?
+• What resources are available to those submitting a petition?

-Every superior court offers some assistance through their self-help centers to individuals who are not represented by an attorney and are seeking resources and legal information.
-Self-help center staff can provide assistance with filling out forms and providing resources; however, they cannot provide legal advice.
+Every superior court offers assistance through their Self-Help Centers to individuals who are not represented by an attorney and are seeking resources and legal information.
+Self-Help Center staff can assist with filling out forms and providing resources; however, they cannot provide legal advice.
 Services may be provided in person, by phone, or online.
-You can find the self-help center for your county here.
+Visit the Self-Help Center locator to find a center in your county.

 Topics: